Innovatoriet/Innovatoriet/3dprinters/README.md

 ## Setup

 ### PrusaSlicer
 Prusa slicer is used as the primary slicing software for creating print jobs.
-Printing is done through [OctoPrint](#octoprint) with a custom profile to allow over network printing.
+Print jobs are sent over network to [OctoPrint](#octoprint) using a custom profile with the required settings to send the files.
 To upload a print job to OctoPrint the user must be connected to the Innovatoriet Wifi network.

 To use PrusaSlicer, follow [this guide](#installing-prusa-slicer) to install and [this guide](#installing-config-bundles) to import the required settings.
 After following the install and setup guides, its recomended to follow [this guide](#test-print) to get something going right away without to much effort.